Neutrinophilic DM annihilation in a model with $U(1)_{L_\mu-L_\tau} \times U(1)_{H}$ gauge symmetry: Summary and Conclusions

 We have derived some phenomenological formulas associated with $Z'$ interactions such as muon $g-2$, effective interactions for semi-leptonic $B$ meson decays, $B$ meson decay width for the mode including light $Z'$ and $K^{(*)}$ meson and cross section for neutrino trident process.
 Then we have considered a scenario where heavier $Z'$ has a mass of $\mathcal{O}(10)$ GeV and the lighter $Z'$ has $\mathcal{O}(10)$ MeV, and carried out numerical analysis searching for parameter region which is allowed by phenomenological constraints and induce sizable muon $g-2$.
 Some benchmark points have been found that are phenomenologically viable.
 For these benchmark points, we have discussed DM physics scanning its mass where DM dominantly annihilates into neutrinos thanks to the gauge mixing and $U(1)_{L_\mu-L\tau}$, and found mass points that explain observed relic density.
 Furthermore, we have estimated DM annihilation cross section in the current universe and discussed the possibility of observing neutrino signatures from DM annihilation at neutrino experiments such as HK and JUNO.
 It has been found that some benchmark points can be tested at HK and/or JUNO for some DM profiles in the future.

 Before closing our paper, it is worthwhile mentioning the neutrino sector.
-In fact, our model provides a type ${\bf C^R}$ with two zero texture in Eq.~\cite{Asai:2018ocx}, {\it i.e.}, $(m_\nu^{-1})_{22}=(m_\nu^{-1})_{33}\simeq 0$, where $m_\nu$ is neutrino mass matrix.
+In fact, our model provides a type ${\bf C^R}$ in Table~1 of ref.~\cite{Asai:2018ocx}, {\it i.e.}, $(m_\nu^{-1})_{22}=(m_\nu^{-1})_{33}\simeq 0$, where $m_\nu$ is neutrino mass matrix that is constructed by canonical seesaw and the neutrino mass texture is determined only via structure of Majorana mass matrix $\nu_R$.
+Therefore, the Dirac mass matrix and the charged-lepton one are diagonal due to the gauged $U(1)_{L_\mu-L_\tau}$ assignments.
 The ${\bf C^R}$ leads us to some predictions such as Dirac CP phase, sum of neutrino masses, and the effective mass for neutrinoless double beta decay which has already been discussed in {\it e.g.} ref.~\cite{Asai:2017ryy}.